Tabishsohail/Engineering-Challenge-iOS/Task.md

 * Your code should be commented
 * For this challenge you will be judged based on the elegance of your code, level of abstraction and technical skills presented * in the implementation.
 Your UI/UX design will not affect you negatively in this challenge.
 Having good UI/UX skills are ofcourse beneficial.
 * You are required to fork this repo and submit a pull request

+## The Challenge

+You will need to build an app that essentially contains data sync.
+Your app should be able to retrieve data from a server save it to core data, simulate loss of internet, update the data and send a request for sync.
+This request should automatically be performed when the app reconnects to the internet.